dominiksalvet/asus-fan-control/README.md

 ---

-**Custom temperatures won't be removed during uninstallation process** of this program and so they persist in case of updating the program.
-They are stored in the */etc/ux430ua-fan-control-config/temps* file.
+The custom temperatures won't be removed during the uninstallation process nor the update process.
+They are stored in the */etc/ux430ua-fan-control-config/custom-temps* file.

 ## Contribute